cad-uix/cad-wp-theme/README.md

-# Parent Theme For Custom A Design Wordpress
+# CAD Kickstarter Theme for Wordpress

 Exclusively used by Custom A Design and Linkage UIX Design Team